 We love dill (Anethum graveolens)!
-Our family uses it pretty much daily: adding it to green salads, using it to flavor cooked dishes, and mixing it into coleslaw.
-The aroma is so amazing and delicious and we never get tired of it.
+Our family uses it pretty much daily: adding it to green salads, flavoring cooked dishes, and mixing it into coleslaw.
+The aroma is so amazing and delicious that we never get tired of it.
 We use so much dill that we’d go broke if we had to buy it.
 Seriously!
-Here’s how to grow dill, so you can enjoy it year-round for free!
+Here’s how to grow dill so you can enjoy it year-round for free!

-Dill plants are really easy to grow and have a distinctive flavor and smell.
+Dill plants are easy to grow and have a distinctive flavor and smell.
 Some people consider dill invasive.
 Of course, we like it that way.
-In fact, we ran out of the dried dill about a month before the new dill started to grow this year.
-And we didn’t like it.
-We’re going to have to grow more this time so we don’t have that same problem.
+We ran out of the dried dill about a month before the new dill started to grow this year, and we didn’t like it.
+We will have to grow more this time so we don’t have that same problem.

 History of Dill Cultivation

-Dill has many culinary uses and there are different types of dill.
-There are also different parts of the plant that can be used in cooking in different ways.
-Before we dive into how to grow it, let’s take a look at how this herb came to be a staple in many people’s diets.
+Dill has many culinary uses, and there are different types of dill.
+Different parts of the plant can also be used in cooking in different ways.
+Before diving into how to grow it, let’s look at how this herb became a staple in many people’s diets.

-Very similar to chives and parsley, dill can also be used to season our foods, and it is sometimes used as a garnish.
-Other relatives to dill include caraway, anise, and cilantro.
+Dill, like chives and parsley, can be used to season foods and is sometimes used as a garnish.
+Its relatives include caraway, anise, and cilantro.

 How did dill get its name?